Equalities Statement and School Profile

 Staff model respect and understanding in all their dealings within school.
 Empathy and care for others are part of our core values.

-We carefully monitor the progress of pupils who fall into particular groupings (pupil premium grant, ethnic group, gender, special educational needs, English as an additional language) and put in place strategies within and outside of the class to minimise any gaps in educational achievement in comparison with other pupils, both within the school and nationally.
+We carefully monitor the progress of pupils who fall into particular groupings (for example pupil premium grant, ethnic group, gender, special educational needs, English as an additional language) and put in place strategies within and outside of the class to minimise any gaps in educational achievement in comparison with other pupils, both within the school and nationally.

 Our school council and eco-council are made up from a mixture of year two to year six children and have a mixture of boys and girls.
 The children in years 2, 3 and 4 are elected annually by their peer group whilst the older children take part in whole school hustings and elections.

-We have 16 members of staff (15 female and 1 male) and currently no staff are from a minority ethnic groups.
+We have 16 members of staff (all female) and currently no staff are from a minority ethnic groups.
 We also have one male sports coach working at our school.
 At present we have no physically disabled children on roll however the school is physically accessible and has disabled toilet facilities.

 Our Governors all come from the surrounding area and represent different sections of the community.
 Of the 11 governors, 6 [55%] are female and 5 [45%] are male.